lexam/clockworkraven/README.md

        LDAP authentication is the recommended way to manage account in Clockwork Raven.
-If your LDAP server supports SSL/TLS, copy config/auth.example_ldap_encrypted.yml to config/auth.yml.
+If your LDAP server supports SSL/TLS, copy `config/auth.example_ldap_encrypted.yml` to `config/auth.yml`.
 If your LDAP
-       server does not, copy config/auth.example_ldap_unencrypted.yml
+       server does not, copy `config/auth.example_ldap_unencrypted.yml`
-       to config/auth.yml.
+       to `config/auth.yml`.
 Follow the instructions in that file to connect Clockwork Raven to your LDAP server and grant access to specific LDAP groups and users.

        **Password Authentication**

-       If you can't use an LDAP server, you can configure Clockwork Raven use "password authentication," which will allow you to manually create accounts.
+       If you can't use an LDAP server, you can configure Clockwork Raven to use "password authentication," which will allow you to manually create accounts.
 Copy config/auth.example_password.yml to config/auth.yml.
 Then,
        you can create accounts by running "rake users:add" and change passwords with "rake users:change_password".
 Note that you will need to set up your database (explained below) before using these rake tasks.
 4. Set up the database.
-If the databases you configured Clockwork Raven to use in config/database.yml do not exist, run "rake db:create" to create them.
+If the databases you configured Clockwork Raven to use in config/database.yml do not exist, run `rake db:create` to create them.
-   Then, run "rake db:structure:load" to load the database structure into your database.
+   Then, run `rake db:structure:load` to load the database structure into your database.
 5. Start up the background workers.
 Just run `rake raven:resque` to start up 4 background workers.
 You can start up more background workers by passing an argument to the rake task:
    `rake raven:resque[16]` will start up 16 background workers.
 6. Run the server.
-To run the server, run "rails s".
+To run the server, run `rails server`.

 ## Documentation